 Happy New Year!
-After a very long year in 2020, today marks the very first day in 2021.
 With the new year comes the thought of a fresh start and the possibilities that new opportunities will bring.
-Do you want to be blessed in 2021?
+Do you want to be blessed in 2023?
 No matter what this year has in store for us, we can live with joy and blessedness that transcends our circumstances.
 Psalm 1:1-3 says:

 “Blessed is the man who walks not in the counsel of the wicked, nor stands in the way of sinners, nor sits in the seat of scoffers; but his delight is in the law of the Lord, and on his law he meditates day and night.
 He is like a tree planted by streams of water that yields its fruit in its season, and its leaf does not wither.
 In all that he does, he prospers.”

 We often associate blessing with material benefits such as health, wealth, and prosperity.
 The traditional New Year’s Day meal is black eyed peas, greens, and cornbread, which supposedly brings good luck for the year ahead.
 However, the real key to blessing is the right response to God’s Word.
 The person who delights in the law of God rather than follows the counsel of the age is blessed indeed.
 The blessed man delights in the Word and meditates upon it both day and night.
 These two things–delighting and meditating–always go together.
 Whatever we truly enjoy, we will think upon and pursue.
 Whatever delights us always captures our attention, and it will dominate our thought life.
 When we delight in the Lord and in His Word, our mind is filled with His truth and captivated by His glory.